stat545ubc-2021/Luque_Ana_Mini-Data-Analysis/README.md

 :pencil2: *Milestone 2*
-The main objective of analyzing this data set is to determine which variables can be used to diagnose tumors by imaging analysis of nuclei from biopsies, and the main differences between de nuclei of benign and malign tumors, Using ggplot2 and dyplyr packages the follwing research questions were analyzed.
+The main objective of analyzing this data set is to determine which variables can be used to diagnose tumors by imaging analysis of nuclei from biopsies, and the main differences between de nuclei of benign and malign tumors, Using ggplot2 and dyplyr packages the following research questions were analyzed.

 1. Is there a difference within the area of the nuclei of benign and malign tumors?
 2. Do malign tumors have more variability in smoothness in their nuclei than benign tumors?